Supun-Sri/Shopify-Headless/README.md

 ## Architecture Decisions

-The storefront is built to be modular, secure, and resilient, following the exact specifications in `instructions.md`.
+The storefront is built to be modular, secure, and resilient.

 ### Key Decisions
 - **Next.js App Router**: Chosen for its built-in support for Server Components and optimal data fetching patterns.